RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 - Video: <https://www.bnnbloomberg.ca/video/shows/the-close/2025/09/23/poet-technologies-receives-initial-production-order-valued-at-us500k/>
 - Press release: <https://www.globenewswire.com/news-release/2025/09/23/3154605/0/en/POET-Technologies-to-Present-at-ECOC-2025.html>

-**Interviewer:** POET Technologies is based in Toronto, although it trades on the Nasdaq.
+**Andrew Bell (Interviewer):** POET Technologies is based in Toronto, although it trades on the Nasdaq.
 The market cap is about $540 million U.S. That stock was higher today.
 The company received what it's calling an initial production order from one of its lead customers.